QROPS debacle hits expatriates where it hurts – retirement

 Some advisers, providing investment or pension investment advice, do not have investment licences and are circumventing this by selling insurance wrappers (investment bonds) that are expensive and commission laden.

-Our Empirical evidence from clients we have spoken has shown us that many expat sales advisers in USA (who often do not live there), just sell a product to their clients for commission and do not provided financial solutions.
-The product is often a QROPS or an International SIPP or an investment bond, which probably will not be best advice but this is not really considered.
-Don’t listen as 99% of the time you would be better off doing something else with your hard earned money or pension.
+Our Empirical evidence from clients we have spoken has shown us that many expat sales advisers in South Africa, just sell a product to their clients for commission and do not provided financial solutions.
+The product is often a QROPS or an International SIPP or an investment bond, which may or may not be the best advice but this is not really considered.
+Don’t listen as 85% of the time you would be better off doing something else with your hard earned money or pension.

 Download your free brochures